 Reportedly there was no hot water available.
 Maybe he merely desired cold refreshment.
 Either way, Vakondios grabbed a shaker meant for Nesquik, the Nestle cocoa drink, filled it instead with Nescafe instant coffee and a little cold water, and shook it vigorously.
-Not accounting for the burst of foam this action would generate, Vakondios achieved two results: The first outcome was the staining of his business suit; the second, the invention of the foamy concoction that would become something akin to the identity soft drink of Greece.
+Not accounting for the burst of foam this action would generate, Vakondios achieved two results: The first outcome was the staining of his business suit; the second, was the invention of the foamy concoction that would become something akin to the identity soft drink of Greece.

-In both its powdered and granule form, instant coffee is basically brewed coffee which has been dried to remove most of its water.
+In both its powdered and granule form, instant coffee is basically brewed coffee that has been dried to remove most of its water.
 The amount of water added back to it can be carefully controlled.
 A small quantity of water can be used to produce the foam.
-Then more water or milk can added afterwards to dilute some of the foam, filling the cup or glass beneath it with drinkable coffee liquid.
+Then more water or milk can be added afterward to dilute some of the foam, filling the cup or glass beneath it with drinkable coffee liquid.
 A dense extract made with instant coffee and water in a weight-per-volume concentration as high as 6 percent provides an abundance of protein molecules to surround the bubbles as they form.

 Where, when, and how this drink assumed the name frappe is uncertain.
 Soon after its invention, a form of this frothy cold coffee was promoted by Nestle at the Contemporary Home Exhibition at the Zappeion convention center in Athens.
 But a Nestle company promotional brochure from around that period, written in Greek, detailed a slightly different recipe:

 Put in a mixer 2 cups Nestle evaporated milk, 1 cup water, 2 teaspoons Nescafe, and 1 scoop vanilla ice cream.
 Mix a few seconds and serve.